7/22/2024

 CFO

-cetera?
 I mean, we have we have a target of two.
-So that's what we will be happy to have now temporarily, especially in Q2.
-That's just about our leverage ratio.
-But I was to be expected and sort of a normal thing.
-Today we announced that we will continue to to to with the buyback program and buy hopefully then shares for 80 million in in Q3 with volumes allowing on the market.
+So that's what we will be happy to have now temporarily, especially in q2.
+That's just about our leverage ratio, but I was to be expected and sort of a normal thing.
+Today, we announced that we will continue with the buyback program and buy hopefully then shares for 80 million in Q3. volumes allowing on the market.
 So that was a decision made that was good capital allocation in terms of the free cash we do generate.
-We do have our notes coming up next year and as well as notary report, your workers is is very stable and growing.
-So they are also the one that stand for the for the majority of the earnouts in our portfolio.
+We do have earnouts coming up next year.
+And as we also noted in the report, your workers is very stable and growing.
+So they are also the one that stand for the majority of the earnouts in our portfolio.
 So it was good investment.
-It was an investment decision made on where we still, you know, balance the position of buying back shares, deploying UA and having something being ready for for also making product investments.
-So it's always a balance how we keep that level.
-But we are roughly around our financial targets today.
+There was an investment decision made on where we still know, balance the position of buying back shares, deploying UA and having something being ready for for also making product investments.
+So it's always a balance how we keep that level, but we are roughly around our financial targets today.

 speaker